Planting perennial vegetables is one of the very best ways to expand your garden and grow your homesteading skills.

 Another excellent perennial option for growing food is to plant a variety of berries.
 I love growing berry bushes to attract beneficial wildlife to the garden, too.

 Here are a few to consider adding to your garden:

-From making herbal remedies to delicious salads and more, the possibilities are endless when it comes to growing perennial vegetables and fruits in the garden.
+From making herbal remedies to delicious salads, preserving some for the winter, and more, the possibilities are endless when it comes to growing perennial vegetables and fruits in the garden.